National Life Group: Do Good Fest

 Do Good Fest is the National Life Group’s benefit concert.
 These annual concerts raise funds for the Branches of Hope Cancer Patient Fund at Central Vermont Medical Center.
 The Fest includes performances by national and local bands, food vendors, a Nonprofit Village with booths hosted by local nonprofits, and an area for kids.
 In 2022, the concert was expanded to include Beats for Good, a high school music competition for Vermont students, and raised over $300,000.

 In 2022, National Life Group held the first-ever Texas Do Good Fest.
 The event raised over $70,220 for Parkland Health's Pediatric Behavioral Health Program, which provides mental health screenings and services to uninsured and underinsured kids.
 The Fest's benefit concert was headlined by Emmy-nominated Gangstagrass with opener Youngtones.

-In 2023, Do Good Fest had to move from an outdoor in-person event to a virtual one in support of flood relief for Vermont after they experienced major flooding.
+In 2023, Do Good Fest had to move from an outdoor in-person event to a virtual event in support of flood relief for Vermonters after they experienced major flooding.
 In response, the National Life Group raised more than $1.7 million in relief funds.

 In 2024, National Life Group celebrated the 10th annual Do Good Fest in Montpelier, Vermont.
 They raised over $110,000 for cancer research, youth mental health programs, and patient support.